-Recognizing that the CEF puzzle is often observed under the linear model framework, we investigate the role of nonlinear specifications to understand such highly persistent deviations of the CEF price from its fundamentals.
+Recognizing that the CEF puzzle is mostly observed under the linear model framework, we investigate the role of nonlinear specifications to understand such highly persistent deviations of the CEF price from its fundamentals.
 For this purpose, we apply the residual augmented least squares (RALS) Lagrange multiplier (RALS-LM) unit root test framework for CEF discounts, which yields the efficiency gain by utilizing moment conditions when the error terms obey a non-normal distribution.
 Being motivated by persistent dynamics of CEF discounts that exhibit long swings, we allow endogenously identified multiple trend-breaks at unknown dates following the approach of Meng, Lee, and Payne (2017).

-By implementing the nonlinear (trend breaks) RALS-LM test for 31 monthly frequency CEF discount data from January 1999 to April 2018, we obtained strong empirical evidence in favor of nonlinear stationarity around time-varying trends, which may help explain long-swing dynamics of CEF discounts.
+The implementation of the nonlinear (trend breaks) RALS-LM test on the dataset consisting of 31 monthly frequency CEF discount data from January 1999 to April 2018 yielded compelling empirical evidence supporting the notion of nonlinear stationarity around time-varying trends.
+This finding contributes to explaining the long-swing dynamics observed in CEF discounts.
 The RALS approach yields robust and sizable power gains by utilizing moment conditions embodied in non-normal errors.
-Allowing multiple trend breaks greatly enhances the efficiency of the test, while the efficiency gains from allowing level shifts only are negligible.
+Furthermore, it is crucial to allow for multiple trend breaks in the analysis, as it greatly enhances the efficiency of the test.
+This indicates that capturing trend shifts in the underlying dynamics of CEF discounts is essential for understanding and explaining the observed patterns.